-The strength of Idaho's economy and the quality of life in Idaho depend upon access to affordable and reliable energy resources.
-Idaho's strong and diversified economy is fueled by energy-dependent sectors, including technology, manufacturing, agriculture, tourism, healthcare, and construction, all of which benefit from Idaho's low cost of energy.
+The strength of Idaho's economy and quality of life for its citizens depend upon access to affordable and reliable energy resources.
+Idaho's resilient and diversified economy is fueled by energy-dependent sectors, including technology, manufacturing, agriculture, tourism, healthcare, and construction, all of which benefit from Idaho's low cost of energy.